crate/crate-python/docs/by-example/sqlalchemy/advanced-querying.rst

 Fulltext search with MATCH predicate
 ====================================

-Fulltext search in CrateDB is performed using the :ref:`crate-reference:predicates_match`.
+Fulltext search in CrateDB is performed using :ref:`crate-reference:predicates_match`.
 The CrateDB SQLAlchemy dialect comes with a ``match`` function, which can be used to search on one or multiple fields.